aileencomer/driving-engine/guides/quick-start/setup-drive-engine/Android.md

 ```

 ## Notes
-In a production app, it's best practice to bump this over to a background service.
-You can learn more about that [here](,,/../04 Best Practices/Running in a Background Service/Android.md).
+In a production app, it's best practice to run this in a background service.
+You can learn more about that [here](,,/../best-practices/background-service/Android.md).

 ## Next Steps
 Now that the app is setup, let's test it with some mock data!
-You can do learn to do that [here](../test-mock-data/Android.html).
+You can do learn to do that [here](../test-mock-data/Android.md).